 Hearing is one of our most important senses, because it helps us communicate with the world around us.
-Hearing problems and balance disorders can negatively impact your quality of life, but Affinity Health System wants to make sure that doesn’t happen.
-Affinity’s Audiology department has locations in Oshkosh, Neenah and Appleton, so expert hearing care is right in your neighborhood.
+Hearing problems and balance disorders can negatively impact your quality of life, but Acension wants to make sure that doesn’t happen.
+Ascension’s Audiology department has locations in Oshkosh, Neenah and Appleton, so expert hearing care is right in your neighborhood.

 Areas of Care

 Acension’s Audiology department cares for many types of hearing, balance and ear disorders, including:

 All Acension audiologists in Northeast Wisconsin hold a master’s or doctoral degree and have special training to help people with hearing, balance and related ear problems.
 We can do hearing tests on patients of all ages, even newborns.

 Ascension audiologists also benefit from a close working relationship with other Ascension specialists, including primary care doctors, pediatricians, neonatologists, neurologists, otolaryngologists (ear, nose and throat doctors) and speech language pathologists.
 This network of experts allows us to offer our patients well-rounded hearing and balance care.

 Ascension audiologists use technology including audiometers, computers and other testing devices to determine how your hearing or balance problem impacts your daily life.
 They’ll conduct a hearing test, then interpret the results and recommend the best course of treatment.